mvolkmann/blog/src/smalltalk.md

 ## Windows

 You will be opening and using many windows.
-To open one, click on the `WorldMorph` to open the World menu and select a window type from the "Open" submenu.
+To open one, open the World menu and select a window type from the "Open" submenu.

 The available windows include: